 Folk Art & Craft Traditions of the Historic Amanas

 The Amana Colonies were founded in the 1850’s by a mystical Christian sect (the Community of True Inspiration) which emigrated from Germany to New York in the 1840s.
-Often confused with the Amish, the inspirationists have distinctive religious beliefs which include following the teaching of “inspired” leaders.
-Unlike the Amish who live independently as families, the inspirationists shared, until 1932, a communal life which was governed by church elders.
-Also in contrast with the Amish, the inspirationists have always been technologically progressive.
+Often confused with the Amish, the Inspirationists have distinctive religious beliefs which include following the teachings of inspired leaders.
+Unlike the Amish who live independently as families, the Inspirationists shared, until 1932, a communal life which was governed by church elders.
+Also in contrast with the Amish, the Inspirationists have always been technologically progressive.

 Today, as Amana artisans grow older, every effort is being made to pass on their knowledge to the next generation, so that the future will have a living past.